Welcome to the Science Department

 “I teach to empower our youth, and prepare the next generation of young adults to be critical thinkers who seek to better the world around them.”

 Marianna Hosking grew up in Wallingford, Connecticut and attended Lyman Hall High School.
-She then went to Villanova University and earned a bachelor’s degree in biology.
-It was there that she fell in love with teaching, as she began volunteering as a student tutor in a middle school in Philadelphia.
+At Villanova University, she earned a bachelor’s degree in biology and fell in love with teaching while volunteering at a middle school in Philadelphia.
 She moved to Boston in 2006 to join Tufts University’s Urban Teaching Collaborative, and earned her Master’s degree in science education.
 She spent her first nine years in education teaching biology, engineering, and environmental science, and earned the Bobbie Knable Teacher of the Year award at City on a Hill, Circuit Street in 2016.
-After serving as lead science teacher there for two years, she decided to pursue her Master’s degree in education administration and serve as a teacher administrator.
-In her spare time, she enjoys running with her black lab, cooking, and traveling.
+After serving as lead science teacher there for two years, she decided to pursue her Master’s degree in education administration.
+In her spare time, she enjoys running with her black lab, baking with her daughter, and traveling.

 Science Teacher Chris Angelli